huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > This parameter specifies the mesh's type for output data (usually the spectral functions) in real axis.
-Now **ACFlow** supports the following choices:
+Now the ACFlow toolkit supports the following choices:
 >
 > * linear
 > * tangent